codetojoy/easter_eggs_for_java_loom/egg__11_sc_utility/README.md

 ---------

 * tested with [this JDK](../JDK.version.md)
-* Gradle does not yet support JDK 19 preview (as of JUN 2022).
+* Gradle does not yet support JDK 19 preview (as of JUL 2022).
 Check [here](https://docs.gradle.org/current/userguide/compatibility.html)
 * unknown if Maven can be used ¯\_(ツ)_/¯
 * parsing the JSON requires [Groovy](https://sdkman.io/sdks#groovy)